JoelLamata/Light-of-Xaryxis-Obsidian/dm/compendium/bestiary/dragon/young-solar-dragon-bam.md

 cssclasses: json5e-monster
 tags:
 - compendium/src/5e/bam
-- monster/cr/9
+- ttrpg-cli/monster/cr/9
-- monster/size/large
+- ttrpg-cli/monster/size/large
-- monster/type/dragon
+- ttrpg-cli/monster/type/dragon
 aliases: ["Young Solar Dragon"]
 ---
 # Young Solar Dragon
 *Source: Boo's Astral Menagerie p.
-53*
+53, Light of Xaryxis*

 A solar dragon (also known as a radiant dragon or a sun dragon) is born in the heart of a star.
 It divides its time outside its lair between patrolling its territory and hunting for food.
 The dragon has a serpentine body, a pair of ventral limbs ending in long fins, nebulous wings that give off light, and gleaming, multicolored scales.
 It can see clearly even in blindingly bright light.